Ratio of Debt to Income

 The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be applied to housing costs (this includes loan principal and interest, private mortgage insurance, homeowner's insurance, property taxes, and homeowners' association dues).

-The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt together.
-For purposes of this ratio, debt includes credit card payments, vehicle loans, child support, and the like.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt.
+For purposes of this ratio, debt includes credit card payments, auto loans, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our very useful Loan Pre-Qualifying Calculator.
+If you'd like to run your own numbers, we offer a Mortgage Pre-Qualifying Calculator.

-Remember these are only guidelines.
-We'd be happy to help you pre-qualify to help you figure out how large a mortgage you can afford.
+Remember these ratios are just guidelines.
+We will be happy to go over pre-qualification to help you determine how much you can afford.

 American Mortgage Advisers, Inc can answer questions about these ratios and many others.
-Give us a call at 214-865-7442.
+Give us a call: 214-865-7442.